waleadedeji/buildengineer/README.md

 	    (f) Install, configure and start NGINX container to serve "Hello World" content
 10. To access the "Hello World" webpage type http://<PRIVATE IP> the IP you assigned in (5) above in my case i used http://192.168.56.110
+11. To cleanup after the exercise issue "vagrant destroy centos" from the prompt and no cruft is left on your machine